Obstructive sleep apnea

 - Central sleep apnea is much less common.
 It is caused by a problem in the central nervous system, most often a failure of the brain to signal the airway muscles to breathe.
 In such cases, oxygen levels drop abruptly and usually the sleeper wakes with a start.
 Often people with central sleep apnea recall waking up.
-They generally experience less sleepiness during the day than people with obstructive sleep apnea.
-Heart disease, and, in particular, heart failure, is the most common cause of central sleep apnea.
+Heart failure is a common cause of central sleep apnea.

 - Mixed apnea is the term used when central and obstructive sleep apneas occur together.

 - Upper airway resistance syndrome (UARS) is a condition in which patients snore, wake frequently during the night, and have excessive daytime sleepiness.
 However, patients do not have the breathing abnormalities that characterize sleep apnea and they do not show a reduction in blood oxygen levels.
-Unlike apnea, UARS is more likely to occur in women than in men.
-Treatments are similar to those of sleep apnea.
+Treatments are similar to those for sleep apnea.

 Certain physical characteristics of the face, skull, and neck can affect the size of the airway.

 Large Neck.
 A large neck (17 inches or greater in men and 16 inches or greater in women) is a risk factor for sleep apnea.
 While some people’s necks are naturally larger than others, being overweight or obese can contribute to having a large neck.

 Facial and Skull Characteristics.
 Structural abnormalities in the face and skull contribute to many cases of sleep apnea.
 These abnormalities include:

 - Undersized lower jaw or chin (micrognathia)

 - Narrow upper jaw

 Soft Palate Characteristics.
 Some people have specific abnormalities in the soft area (palate) at the back of the mouth and throat that may lead to sleep apnea.
 These abnormalities include: